 The RAF Lakenheath Airman and Family Readiness Center (A&FRC) offers an array of specialized programs and services aimed at improving the quality of life for military members and their families.
-The A&FRC offers experienced Community Readiness Consultants that are able to bring any program or service that we offer in our center into the squadron.
-Community Readiness Consultants also take individual appointments for more personal services.
+The A&FRC offers experienced Staff members that are able to bring any program or service that we offer in our center into the squadron.
+Staff members also take individual appointments for more personal services.
 A key resource on your installation and a gateway to accessing all of the resources available to you, they provide information, support and services to help you balance the demands of family and the military lifestyle.
-Please call DSN 226-3847 or 01638 523847 for more information.

 Air Force Aid Society

-The Air Force Aid Society (AFAS) is also available in the center.
-This service provides emergency financial and educational assistance to active duty Air Force members, retirees, and their families.
-The Society provides interest free loans and grants based on the individual situation for needs such as:
+The Air Force Aid Society (AFAS) is administered through the A&FRC.
+This service provides emergency financial assistance to active duty Air Force members, Title 10 reservists, retirees, and their families.
+The Society provides interest free loans based on situation for needs such as:

-Additionally, the AFAS supports a number of base programs such as Car Care Because We Care (for deployed spouses), Give Parents a Break, respite care, volunteer child care, and the H. H. Arnold Educational Grant program for the spouses and children of active duty and retired members.
-For AFAS Financial Assistance Loans go to www.afas.org click on “Emergency Assistance” on the left hand side, and complete the online application.
+Additionally, the AFAS supports a number of base programs such as Car Care Because We Care (for deployed spouses), Give Parents a Break, Childcare for Volunteers, Respite Care, and the H. H. Arnold Educational Grant program for the spouses and children of active duty and retired members.

 Employment Assistance Program